MattMcFarland/codepix-server/README.md

 current database vars:

-shasum
-url
-size

-          title: this.state.titleValue,
-          description: this.state.descriptionValue,
-          language: this.state.codeLang,
-          visibility: this.state.visibility,
-          code: this.state.textAreaValue

 - [ ] show the language being used at the top of each post (like near the time)